 As that example highlights, learning how to pick index funds is easier than it seems.
 See the example below for those of you who are visual learners like us.

 In case that example isn’t clear, you’d have to consistently beat the market by 2.5% every SINGLE year in order to make up for the high fees.
-Seems kind of ridiculous, right?
+It seems kind of ridiculous, right?

 Besides Expense Ratios, What Else Matters When Picking Low Cost Index Funds?